ManishDait/Employee-Mangement-System/README.md

-## Description
+# Employee-Mangement-System

-Employee Manage ment system is a simple java program made by swing and mysql
+### Employee Management system is a simple java program made by using swing and mysql

+This project is created using java swing package for gui and mysql as database

-## Folder Structure
+### Folder Structure

-The workspace contains two folders by default, where:
+The project contains two folders by default, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies